A Progressive China Policy: An Interview with Jake Werner Part 2

 In ancient times, military commanders led from the front lines, personally engaging in combat.
 In modern warfare, commanders hide in the rear, heavily protected, while ordinary soldiers become cannon fodder.
 It is only after the defeat that the instigators of war may face justice, but by then, countless lives have been lost, and the costs in terms of economy, society, and ecology are immeasurable.
 Even sentencing war criminals to death cannot make up for these losses.

 Therefore, war ethics and war paradigms must be rewritten.
-With its enormous costs, the whole of society war model of modern warfare should be replaced by a new war paradigm, realizing a shift from modern to postmodern warfare.
+With its enormous costs, the total war model of modern warfare should be replaced by a new war paradigm, realizing a shift from modern to postmodern warfare.
 In today’s world, national sovereignty should not serve as a shield or refuge for a few dictators.
 Moreover, targeted decapitation can prevent more casualties among ordinary soldiers and innocent civilians, making it a more morally justifiable option.
 Undoubtedly, under specific conditions, “targeted eliminations” are not state terrorism but the best option to stop war and reduce losses.
 Israel has set a new benchmark for warfare, and now is the time to construct a postmodern war ethic.

-Farewell to all-out war and granting legitimacy to targeted decapitation—this should become a consensus of our time.
+Farewell to total war and granting legitimacy to targeted decapitation—this should become a consensus of our time.
 Rather than sacrificing thousands of ordinary soldiers, many of them young lives, and causing collateral damage to civilians, why not send one person to meet their maker?

 Hu Wei is a renowned Chinese political scientist.
 The Monitor has published his op-eds “The Time History Has Left China Is Running Out” and “Possible Outcomes of the Russo-Ukrainian War and China’s Choice” in 2023 and 2022 respectively.
 Both have attracted international attention and caused our Chinese-language website to be blocked by Chinese censors.